ejb2021/2021-11-04-git-basics/README.md

 - `git checkout <HASH> <FILE>` : restore <FILE> to version in <HASH>
 - Use git status to help find commands to unstage and restore file
    - if you run git checkout without the file you can fix this by running `git checkout main`
+- git ignore empty folders
+- use `.gitkeep` to "keep" an empty folder
+- use `.gitignore` to ignore files/patterns